 This article from Amplitude provides some good insights into how to construct them best for analytics purposes.

-Of course, there are several end systems that will receive these events and profile data, so a good Funnel Hacker will factor in the needs of all of the receiving systems in designing the data taxonomy.
+Of course, there are several end systems that will receive these events and profile data, so a good Customer Journey Optimizer will factor in the needs of all of the receiving systems in designing the data taxonomy.

 4. Single View of a Customer